konstantinhess/G_transformer/README.md

 `mlflow server --port=3333`

-Connect via ssh to access MlFlow we UI:
+Connect via ssh to access the MlFlow UI:

 `ssh -N -f -L localhost:3333:localhost:3333 <username>@<server-link>`

-Then, one can go to local browser http://localhost:3333.
+Then, one can go to the local browser <http://localhost:3333>.

 ## Experiments